yeeet0421/DB_Final/README.md

 ```

 ### Instructions
-You can run both backend and frontend to experience the application; however, you can run the frontend by itself.
-It would show the results of using "sql injection" as the keyword. #put notice effect
+You can run both backend and frontend to get a complete experience from the application; however, you can run the frontend by itself.
+It would show the results of using "sql injection" as the keyword. #put some markdown notice effect
 <br />
 Open hw3_backend folder in terminal and run:
 ```